-- Available in Epoxy and Polyurea
+- Metallix Epoxy yield long working (artistic) times and holds intentional coloring techniques that do not "washout" as the epoxy set up.

 - Highly artistic finish 1 of a kind

 - Strong floor designed for industrial protection

 - High Chemical Resistance

 - High Wear Resistance

-- · Restaurants, shops, commercial lobbies and more
+- Restaurants, shops, commercial lobbies and more

 - Heavy duty commercial environments

 - Locker rooms

 - Garage floors

 - Warehouse and Automotive shops

 - Residential Homes

 - Airplane Hangers

-REAL METALLIX Installation Process
+REAL METALLIX is a 2-Day Installation Process

 When installing a Real Metallix system the key is good prep as with any of the coating systems in this manual.
 The slight imperfections in the concrete will shadow through.
 Therefore, grinding crack repair flat is so important.
-When the Metallic Powders are mixed into your epoxy or Polyurea they will flow and move with the coating.
+When the Mica Essence Metallic Powders are mixed into our epoxy they will flow and move with the coating as you desire.
 If you have low areas in the concrete or cracks that were not properly treated the metallic's will settle in those areas and highlight the imperfections of the concrete.